-Located next to the Dyker Beach public golf course in Bay Ridge Brooklyn, the CityParks Junior Golf Center is a state–of–the–art facility that offers free golf instruction to New York City children between the ages of 6–17.
-Highlights include a 6–hole golf course, practice putting and chipping greens, covered driving range and clubhouse with classroom space.
+Located next to the Dyker Beach public golf course in Bay Ridge Brooklyn, the CityParks Junior Golf Center is a state–of–the–art facility that offers free golf instruction to New York City children between the ages of 7–17.
+Highlights include a six-hole golf course, practice putting and chipping greens, covered driving range and clubhouse with classroom space.

-Presented by the René Lacoste Foundation, CityParks Golf makes it fun and easy for boys and girls ages 6 to 17 to learn to play golf.
-The program is offers five progressively challenging levels of instruction, from PeeWees to the Junior Golf Academy for our most advanced players, and teaches the importance of confidence, patience, cooperation, and respect to all participants.
-These free lessons, held in public parks and on citywide courses, makes the sport of golf accessible to kids of all skill levels throughout New York City.
+CityParks Golf makes it fun and easy for boys and girls ages 6 to 17 to learn to play golf.
+This free program offers five progressively challenging levels of instruction and teaches the importance of confidence, patience, cooperation, and respect to all participants.
 Free use of equipment is available at all lessons.

-Presented by Chase, provides free tennis lessons to thousands of kids ages 5 to 16 each year in more than 36 parks throughout the five boroughs.
-The program promotes physical fitness while building self confidence, and is designed to make the sport of tennis freely available to those who want to learn the game in a fun, relaxed environment.
+CityParks Tennis provides free tennis lessons to thousands of kids ages 6 to 16 each year in dozens of parks throughout the five boroughs.
+The program promotes physical fitness while building self-confidence, and is designed to make the sport of tennis freely available to those who want to learn the game in a fun, relaxed environment.
 CityParks Tennis lessons for kids are offered at all skill levels.
-Opportunities include free beginner lessons, tournaments, leagues, excellence programs and special events.

 Learn the basics of the sport, from hurdles and relay races to long jump, shot put and javelin throw at this free program open to boys and girls ages 5-16.
-Each summer in July and August, lessons are offered at citywide parks twice a week.
-All participating kids have the opportunity to display the basic skills learned at the end of each season at an organized track meet held at Icahn Stadium, the world class sports complex on Randall’s Island.
+Each summer in July and August, lessons are offered at participating parks twice a week.
+The season ends with an organized track meet held at Icahn Stadium on Randall’s Island.